Experts Suggest Solutions to Troubles Caused by the Toxic Side of Social Media, today’s ‘Online Public Square’ and hopes for 2035

 Will the design and uses of online social platforms be more or less toxic by 2035?
 This report shares thousands of predictions in reply to the following question:

-This canvassing of experts is prompted by debates about the evolution of digital spaces and whether online life is moving in a positive or negative direction when it comes to the overall good of society.
 Will technology developers, civil society, and government and business leaders find ways to create better, safer, more-equitable digital public spaces?
 Looking ahead to 2035, can digital spaces and people’s use of them be changed in ways that significantly serve the public good – yes or no?
 If you answered “yes,” what reforms or initiatives may have the biggest impact?
 What role do you see tech leaders and/or politicians and/or public audiences playing in this evolution?
 What could be improved about digital life for the average user in 2035?
 What current problems do you see being diminished?
 Which will persist and continue to raise major concerns?
 If you answered “no,” why do you think digital spaces and digital life will not be substantially better by 2035?
-What aspects of human nature, internet governance, laws and regulations, technology tools and digital spaces may not much change?
+What aspects of human nature, internet governance, laws and regulations, tech tools and digital spaces may not much change?

-Experts who participated in answering the question about improving the digital public sphere to better serve the overall public good were asked to imagine the better world they’d like to see.
-Hundreds shared their thoughts in response to this question:
+Experts who participated in answering the Report #1 question about improving the digital public sphere to better serve the overall public good were asked in the same canvassing to imagine the better world they hope to see.
+More than 434 of them shared their thoughts in response to this question:

 Imagine a better world online: What is one example of an aspect of digital life that you think could be different in 2035 than it is today?
 We invite you to create a vignette of something you would like to see taking place in a “new and improved” digital realm in 2035.
 Your example might involve politics or social activities or jobs or physical and mental health or community life or education.
 Feel free to think expansively – and specifically.

-Most of these respondents said that if the correct steps are taken now toward making comprehensive global improvements in online cooperation and collaboration, society can launch itself on brighter path that will lead to more-positive outcomes.
-Among their dream goals for 2035: better defense of individuals’ rights; the advancement of equality; better economic development and future jobs; enhanced progress toward solving global grand challenges; and the further uplifting of humanity in countless ways.
+Some of these experts wrote in great detail about their hopeful images of the best advantages of digital life to emerge in the next 18 years.
+Most said that if the correct steps are taken now toward making comprehensive global improvements in online cooperation and collaboration, society can launch itself on brighter path that will lead to more-positive outcomes.
+Among their dream goals for 2035: an immersive digital environment that promotes fact-based knowledge and a well-informed global population; much better defense of individuals’ rights; the advancement of equality and diverse voices; better economic development and life-enriching future jobs; enhanced progress toward solving global grand challenges; and the further uplifting of humanity in countless ways.
+Read the report.